.png?1762423916)

 What You'll Do

-- Lead an innovative, rigorous, and highly collaborative research program aligned with the mission of CZ Biohub NY, focused on advancing fundamental understanding of the immune system.
+- Lead an innovative, rigorous, and highly collaborative research program aligned with the mission of Biohub, focused on advancing fundamental understanding of the immune system.

 - Develop a transformative research vision and provide technical guidance and mentorship to team members.